×

 • Serbian is spoken as a national language in: Bosnia, Croatia, Montenegro, Serbia.

 You will also get to know the continents where Maori and Serbian speaking countries lie.
-Based on the number of people that speak these languages, the position of Maori language is not available and position of Serbian language is 44.
+Based on the number of people that speak these languages, the position of Maori language is 26 and position of Serbian language is 44.
 Find all the information about these languages on Maori and Serbian.

 Maori and Serbian Language History